The RJ11 standard is used for the phone. It is an international standard that is used to connect a device to the telecommunications network.

 The telephone cable that usually happens at the Subscriber has 4 twisted pairs : one pair is used.

 The two contacts Central of the RJ11, numbered 2 and 3, are used to the phone line and the colours help to guide the user.
-The tension between the two cables is about 48 volts.

 The continuous tension between the 2 connectors RJ11 connections varies from one country to another.